-The capital of Texas, Austin caters to families with kids with its array of attractions.
-Home to the University of Texas, it is an increasingly popular city with attractions such as the Austin Nature and Science Center, the Austin Children’s Museum and the Austin Zoo.
-Those who want to venture outside and explore the area’s beautiful scenery can kayak, bike and hike near Zilker Park, while swimming is available at the 3-acre Barton Springs Pool.
+The capital of Texas, Austin caters to families with its array of kid-friendly attractions.
+Home to the University of Texas, it is an increasingly popular city with attractions such as the Austin Nature and Science Center, the Austin Children’s Museum, and the Austin Zoo.
+Those who want to venture outside and explore the area’s beautiful scenery can kayak, bike, and hike near Zilker Park, while swimming is available at the 3-acre Barton Springs Pool.
 Take a stroll along the famous 6th Street to find the area buzzing with activities from shops and restaurants, while history buffs can explore the State Capitol with self-guided tours.
 Those who enjoy fresh produce can pick their own fruit at the Boggy Creek Farm or visit the giant downtown Farmer’s Market in the city center.

 Mixing a vibrant combination of old and new, San Antonio offers visitors a skyline of towering skyscrapers nestled next to historic Spanish landmarks.
 The biggest family attraction in this area is the Texas-sized theme parks, including the Six Flags Fiesta Texas where visitors will find the largest wave pool in Texas, in addition to SeaWorld San Antonio that is considered one of the greatest marine theme parks in the world.
-Visit the San Antonio Children’s Museum for interactive exhibits or head to the San Antonio River to visit the famous San Antonio River Walk for a glimpse into the city’s 300-year-old heritage.
+For budget-friendly adventures, visit the San Antonio Children’s Museum for interactive exhibits or head to the San Antonio River to visit the famous San Antonio River Walk for a glimpse into the city’s 300-year-old heritage.
 Here both kids and adults alike will be delighted with the colorful scenery, mariachi bands strumming their guitars and lively atmosphere, or step back in time at one of the many historic landmarks found on the Mission Trail dispersed throughout the city.

 A buzzing cosmopolitan city, Houston is a sprawling city that offers an extensive range of family-friendly activities.
-A hotspot for cultural arts, sports, entertainment, shopping and dining, visitors are spoiled for choice in how they spend their days.
+A hotspot for cultural arts, sports, entertainment, shopping, and dining, visitors are spoiled for choice in how they spend their days.
 Families can explore the city’s renowned Space Center, visit the variety of museums found in the famous Museum District, or cool off from the summer heat at one of the many water parks and Gulf beaches nearby.
 The shopping districts in Houston are world-famous, and the city is home to numerous family-friendly attractions, such as the Houston Zoo, Children’s Museum of Houston, Houston Museum of Natural Science, and for those who like to get outdoors, the Buffalo Bayou.

 Often conjuring up images as a lively spring break destination, South Padre Island is also a great family vacation spot throughout the year.
 Avoid the crowds in March to find quiet beaches perfect for families with kids.
 Savor the area’s beautiful beaches in the summer when the waters are calm and indulge in the variety of kid-friendly entertainment.
 Located on the south end of the longest barrier island in the world, South Padre also boasts calm waters in Laguna Madre Bay, where parents will be at ease with its shallow slopes that make a day of swimming and water sports easy.
 Kick your vacation up a notch with surfing or windsurfing adventures, or try your hand at spotting diverse wildlife such as dolphins and turtles along the coast.
 Step back in time at the historic 19th-century lighthouse.